-In the Timeline Edit mode, operators work by default on the recorder: the jog dial and the lever control the recorder.
+In the Timeline Edit mode, operators work by default on the recorder: the jog dial controls the recorder.
 Operators listen to all the timeline audio tracks.

 12.4.3 OSD DISPLAY

 The following information is displayed on the OSD when the timeline is loaded in Timeline Edit mode: